CodeMissy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8) tail -1 iacta >> iacta => duplicates the last line of the file iacta.

-9)find -type f -name '*.js' -delete => removes all files ending with a .js extensionn in currentt and sufolders directory.
+10)find -type f -name '*.js' -delete => removes all files ending with a .js extensionn in currentt and sufolders directory.

+11) tree -L 1 | tail -1 => counts the numbers of directories and sub directories in current directory.